-Anupriya is from Kolkata and is a college student and is a student of applied arts.
+Anupriya is from Kolkata and is a college student and is student of applied arts.

-Anupriya greeted all the participants and thanked them for the introduction.
-She first started sketching the portrait of the goddess on her canvas and started painting them in shades of red.
-She continued to paint the goddess’s bindi, lips and the head of the demon in red colour and gave finishing touches to the goddess by colouring the hair in black and shades of grey.
+Anupriya greeted all the participants and thanked the host for the introduction.
+She started the workshop by sketching the portrait of the goddess on her canvas.
+She then painted the sketch in shades of red.
+Anupriya continued to paint the goddess’s bindi and lips.
+She also painted the head of the demon in a shade of red.
+After that, she used shades of black and grey to add finishing touches to the figure’s hair and the remaining sketch.

 Anupriya made a beautiful Durga Avtar painting in shades of red and black colour.
 It looked divine, artistic and aesthetically beautiful.
 All the participants appreciated and showed their co-created Durga Avtar paintings to Anupriya.
 The host thanked Anupriya for teaching this art form.

 The attendees were from different parts of the country.
 They also belonged to different age groups but their love for art brought them together on a single platform.